osiclang/compiler/README.md

 <img src="https://github.com/OSIClang/compiler/blob/master/logo/logo_with_font_small.png">

 # OSIC Language Interpreter
-This Version is the Reboot of OSIC Language and moves from a JAVAish Syntax to his very own.
+This Version is the long planed reboot of OSIC Language and moves from a JAVAish Syntax to his very own more simple one.
 The Language is designed to create fast and simple Web Apps and API with a built-in Server and an extensible Package System.

 The actual implementation is Version 21, a typical internal known as O21.